Do Not Disturb

 Photo by Jill Wellington on Pexels.com

-2 thoughts on “Do Not Disturb
+2 responses to “Do Not Disturb”

 1. So true sis, You can’t be good to anyone else until you’re first good to yourself.
 Time waits for no one, at every passing day and moment we must utilized the time to the very best.